Video may be the next step in connecting and engaging with an audience

 Longer form video, however, has one key disadvantage.
 It requires viewers to sit in front of a screen in order to consume the content.
 While video can be most engaging it requires a commitment on the part of the viewer to dedicate the time to watch it.
 With our short attention spans, few people are sufficiently patient.

 As one adverse to being on camera, I know that vlogging is not for me.
 Yet for those who are comfortable being videotaped and enjoy the experience, vlogging may be the way to go.

 A second consideration is our audience.
 Does our audience consume content via video?
 If so, this is another reason to pursue it.
 But if they prefer other forms of communication, then vlogging is a waste of our time.

 What is your experience with video?
 How could a vlog grow your platform?
-Please share your thoughts in the comment section below.Producing video to grow our platform may be an ideal opportunity.
+Please share your thoughts in the comment section below.Producing a video to grow our platform may be an ideal opportunity.
 Click To Tweet

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!